godotengine/godot-docs/classes/class_visualserver.rst

 Adds a :ref:`Transform2D<class_transform2d>` command to the :ref:`CanvasItem<class_canvasitem>`'s draw commands.

 This sets the extra_matrix uniform when executed.
-This affects the later command's of the canvas item.
+This affects the later commands of the canvas item.

 .. _class_VisualServer_canvas_item_add_texture_rect: